mahammadyusifov/npp-web-proto/README.md

+# Glossary
+This Readme file consists of
+* User guide
+*  Developer Guide

+Depending on if you want to modify the code or just use the existing code, refer to developer or user guide respectively.

+# User guide
+Visit --- for the online web app.

+The app consists of 4 pages - Bayesian Methods, Statistical Methods, Reliability Views, Settings, and default homepage is Bayesian Methods.

+## Bayesian Methods page
+You can either set the input state on the page, or (browse+upload) a JSON file to set the parameters.
+The template of JSON file can be downloaded by 'Save' button.

+## Settings
+Default hyperparameters concerning number of iterations, count of burns and whether to compute DIC, pD and deviance and similar are set here.

 # Development Environment Setup Document

 This document provides a guide for installing and setting up Next.js, FastAPI, PlumberAPI, and MySQL in a local development environment.